hphelion/documentation/upload-publish-partner-images135.md

 In brief, to upload an image and make it public, you must:

 1. Install the OpenStack Glance command line tool (or an appropriate API interaction tool like curl).
-2. Configure the tool to interact with the HP Helion Cloud Image Service.
+2. Configure the tool to interact with the HP Helion Public Cloud Image Service.
 3. Create an image by either:
     * Creating an acceptable image in your environment and uploading it to HP Helion Public Cloud
     * Creating a snapshot image from a running instance in HP Helion Public Cloud